NACD Officers

 Looking to invite NACD leadership and/or staff to a meeting?
 Fill out this request form.

-First Vice President Gary Blair – Starkville, Miss.
+President Gary Blair – Starkville, MS

-First Vice President Gary Blair retired from Southern AgCredit, ACA, formally known as Federal Land Bank, in 2016 after 36 years of service to agriculture in Mississippi, Alabama, Louisiana and Texas.
+President Gary Blair retired from Southern AgCredit, ACA, formally known as Federal Land Bank, in 2016 after 36 years of service to agriculture in Mississippi, Alabama, Louisiana and Texas.
 Currently he has a private consulting business, Legacy Land & Financial Consulting.
 He has several clients including Addicus, a multifamily office financial business located in Tupelo and Oxford, Mississippi.
 Blair is the Managing Member of Blair Legacy Tree Farm located in Carroll County, Mississippi and is a member of the Forest Landowners Association.

 Blair is a 1981 Graduate of Mississippi State University with degrees from the College of Agriculture and Life Sciences (BA- Agribusiness) and the College of Business (BBA-General Business Administration).
 He is married to the former Johnna Pulley of Jackson, Miss.
 They have one son Jonathan, 31, a graduate of Mississippi State University, College of Business.